Do you want to log WordPress emails across your site?

 Now click the Email Log tab to open your WordPress email log settings.

-Scroll down a little on this page and check the box next to Log Email Content.
+Scroll down on this page and check the box next to Log Email Content.

 - Logging the body of emails saves the content in your WordPress database.
 We recommend that you install a WordPress security plugin with 2-factor authentication so that your site is secure.

 - Your database will grow.
-Over time, your WordPress database will get larger as you log the contents of all of the emails sent from your website.
+Over time, your WordPress database will get larger as you log the contents of all emails sent from your website.

 To avoid any disk space issues, you can restrict the size of your email log.
 If you decrease the Log Retention Period, older email logs will be deleted automatically.